Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Unix.md

 ## Install prerequisites

-> _Note_: Many of the instructions below rely on Python 3's Pip package manager to install CMake.
-This is because many distributions do not provide a new enough version of CMake required to build ClamAV.
+> _Note_: Some of the instructions below rely on Python 3's Pip package manager to install CMake.
+This is because some distributions do not provide a new enough version of CMake required to build ClamAV.

 > _Tip_: The Python 3 `pytest` package is recommended in the instructions below in case the unit tests fail so that the test output is easy to read. *You're welcome to skip it.* However, if you have Python 2's `pytest` installed but not Python 3's `pytest`, the tests may fail to run.